linxatwit/Tweets/README.md

 Upzip the file and open the ```DB Browser for SQLite``` application.
 To view the database, open the Data Base File by selecting the ```database.md``` file in the project.

+## Twitter Credentials
+In the ``twitter_credentials.py``` file, replace the empty strings with your Twitter access token and consumer key.

 ## Run
 ```python -m flask run```